A Kernel Stein Test for Comparing Latent Variable Models: Auxiliary results

 The second line is obtained with the relation between the $L_{1}$- and $L_{2}$-norms: $\lVert\tilde{p}_{x}\rVert_{L_{1}(P_{\mu,\sigma})}\leq\lVert\tilde{p}_{x}\rVert_{L_{2}(P_{\mu,\sigma})}.$ The function inside the integral in \eqref{eq:gbound-rhs} is monotonically decreasing at each $(\mu,\sigma)$ as

 and by Assumption \ref{assu:mean-var-integrability}, it is integrable when $\lVert x\rVert_{2}=1.$ Thus, by the monotone convergence theorem, we have

 where the upper-bound is finite by Assumption \ref{assu:mean-var-integrability}, indicating that $g(x)=O(\lVert x\rVert_{2}).$ Therefore, for the location-scale family, we have that the score part grows at the speed at most of $\norm x_{2}$.
-For a given kernel $\kappa,$ we can construct another kernel, such as
+Therefore, modifying kernel $\kappa$ by